-About this PropertyAll the privacy of a deserted beach with the opulence of lush tropical décor makes this 1 bedroom, 2 bathroom Windsor Court condo a holiday hideaway.
+About this PropertyAll the privacy of a deserted beach with the extravagance of lush tropical décor makes this 1 bedroom, 2 bathroom Windsor Court condo a holiday hideaway.
 This 1st floor unit is just steps from the beach with a lush landscaped sea view.

 Please specify # of security gate passes are needed at time of reservation; Passes are charged per car per week.

 Palmetto Dunes is a 2000 acre oceanfront resort that reaches from the 3 miles of white sandy beach, through 11 miles of lagoons, 3 golf courses, and 25 tennis courts, to the bikeway under highway 278 that provides access to the Shelter Cove Marina, stores, eateries, and Mall.